-LookSmart, FindWhat.com, Mahalo, ChaCha, Business.com, Hoovers, MetaCafe, BOTW.org, Topix…. these are just some examples of what are called ‘Tier 2’ search engines.
+LookSmart, FindWhat.com, Mahalo, ChaCha, Business.com, Hoovers, MetaCafe, BOTW.org…. these are just some examples of what are called ‘Tier 2’ search engines.
 Maybe you’ve heard of them, maybe you haven’t.
-But they’re scrappy, they’re focused and they’re serving audiences you might just be missing if you’re only invested in Google.
+But they’re scrappy, they’re focused and they’re serving audiences you might just be missing if your SEO strategy is only investing in Google.

 There may well be niche advertising providers in your industry that give you a better return on investment (ROI) on your pay-per-click (PPC) campaigns than you have been getting from Google, Yahoo!, or Microsoft.

 The landscape of search engine marketing changed last year when Yahoo!
 And Bing joined forces.
 If you aren’t aware, search results on Yahoo! are now provided by Microsoft’s Bing.
 And Yahoo!’s Search Marketing Platform has moved to Microsoft’s adCenter.